 24. “Oh god, here’s the hearse.
 I’d forgotten all about it.”
 Getting the train out there was the most difficult physical part of the production, but finding the hearse was an ordeal in itself.
 They finally located one with an owner happy to let them use it, but when he discovered where they wanted to take it “he balked.”
 They ultimately had to hire an “escort” for the car to stay by its side from beginning to end making sure it remained taken care of.

 25. He says the production was free of conflict between talent with one exception “that amused me and absolutely scorched Spence.”
-Tracy had won three Academy Awards by this time, but Walter Brennan had won four, and before each shared scene Brennan would look at Tracy and hold up four fingers.
+Tracy had won two Academy Awards by this time, but Walter Brennan had won three, and before each shared scene Brennan would look at Tracy and hold up three fingers.

 26. “What makes a fight a good fight is how much you care who wins or loses.
 People can hit each other with axes walking up and down girders fifty stories up in the air, and if you don’t care about ’em you’re gonna get bored, unless they go up in flames, and *then* you’re gonna get bored.”
 All due respect to Mr. Sturges, but I would watch the hell out of that fight scene.